ArturoDent/find-and-transform/searchInPanel.md

 * ${relativeFileDirname}
 * ${workspaceFolderBasename}
 * ${selectedText}
-* ${CLIPBOARD}
+* ${CLIPBOARD}           // added by this extension
 * ${pathSeparator}
 * ${lineNumber}
+* ${resultsFiles}        // added by this extension

 <br/>

 These variables should have the same resolved values as found at [vscode's pre-defined variables documentation](https://code.visualstudio.com/docs/editor/variables-reference#_predefined-variables).
 These resolved variables are automatically escaped so they can be used in regular expressions.

 <br/>